 Often, I sew a button to the front cover of the journal, and a piece of string (I like hemp twine) or ribbon attached with a grommet to the back cover, so I can tie the journal closed when I carry it around or shelve it.

-But, you may think of other ways to secure your art journal.
-Think of it as yet more mixed-media art, not just “what’s going to hold this journal closed, in my purse or backpack.”
+But you may think of other ways to secure your art journal.
+Think of it as yet more mixed-media art, not just “What’s going to hold this journal closed, in my purse or backpack.”

 Do.
 Don’t plan!